All Tomorrow's Parties

-"All Tomorrow's Parties" is a song by the Velvet Underground and Nico, written by Lou Reed and released on the group's 1967 debut studio album, The Velvet Underground & Nico.
+"All Tomorrow's Parties" is a song by the Velvet Underground and Nico, written by Lou Reed and released as the band's debut single in 1966.
+The song is from their 1967 debut studio album, The Velvet Underground & Nico.

 Inspiration for the song came from Reed's observation of Andy Warhol's clique—according to Reed, the song is "a very apt description of certain people at the Factory at the time. ...
 I watched Andy.
 I watched Andy watching everybody.
 I would hear people say the most astonishing things, the craziest things, the funniest things, the saddest things."
-In a 2006 interview Reed's bandmate John Cale stated: "The song was about a girl called Darryl, a beautiful petite blonde with three kids, two of whom were taken away from her."
+In a 2006 interview, Reed's VU bandmate John Cale stated: "The song was about a girl called Darryl, a beautiful petite blonde with three kids, two of whom were taken away from her."

 The song was Andy Warhol's favorite by The Velvet Underground.

 The song has notably lent its name to a music festival, a William Gibson novel, and a Yu Lik-wai film.

 Recording

 The song was recorded at Scepter Studios in Manhattan during April 1966.
 It features a piano motif played by Cale (initially written as an exercise) based largely on tone clusters.
-The repetitive keyboard part was inspired by the style of Cale's musician friend Terry Riley, with whom Cale had played in La Monte Young's mid 1960s group Theatre of Eternal Music.
+The repetitive keyboard part was inspired by the style of Cale's musician friend Terry Riley, with whom Cale had played in La Monte Young's mid-1960s group Theatre of Eternal Music.
 It was one of the first pop songs to make use of prepared piano (a chain of paper clips were intertwined with the piano strings to change their sounds).
 The song also features the ostrich guitar tuning by Reed, by which all of the guitar strings were tuned to D. Drummer Maureen Tucker plays tambourine and bass drum while guitarist Sterling Morrison plays bass, an instrument that he professed to hate, despite his proficiency as a bassist.

 Nico provides lead vocals.
 The song was originally recorded with only one track of her vocals; they were later double-tracked for the final album version.
 Most versions of the album use this version of the song, though the initial 1987 CD release uses the original mix without the double-tracking.